In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 The largest Christmas celebration in the state of Georgia, Callaway Gardens’ annual Fantasy in Lights has been recognized by National Geographic as one of the Top 10 Christmas Light Displays in the World!

-New scenes for 2022 include a decorated tree over 10 stories high, making it the tallest Christmas tree in the South!
+Scenes for 2024 include a decorated tree over 10 stories high, making it the tallest Christmas tree in the South!
 Visitors can enjoy the drive-thru Christmas lights from their own vehicle or take the “Jolly Trolley.”

 The new Callaway Christmas Village is also filled with dazzling lights, massive nutcrackers, and huge snowflakes.
 You can visit the Christmas Market for shopping and get the chance to meet Rudolph, Bumble, and Santa Claus.